Main menu

 Extended permissions

 The following shows the individual project permissions that exist in Loco.
-The roles across the top are the built-in default roles.
+The labels across the top are the built-in (default) roles.

 Translate any language